gougoudata/vtools/README.md

 ```
 Your data will get summarized into `*summary-directory*`.
 There is a default set, but you can change it if you want.

-Assuming you have a Git remote set (the function currently pushes `master` to `origin`) in your `*summary-directory*`, and your public GPG key is authorized on the remote, you can summarize and push in one command with
+Assuming you have a Git remote set in your `*summary-directory*`, and your public GPG key is authorized on the remote, you can summarize and push in one command with
 ``` cl
 CL-USER> (vtools:summarize-and-push "regex")
 ```
+The default local and remote branches are `master` and `origin`, respectively.
+You can change them by re-binding `*local-branch*` and/or `*remote-branch*`.

 #### Submitting jobs
 If you want to use Emacs for submitting jobs, you can paste the `submit-jobs` function in your `*scratch*` buffer, evaluate it, then call it.
 Note that you will lose control of Emacs until all of the jobs are finished.
 (Yes, I too wish Emacs had threads.)
 The function is fairly self-documented -- if you know Emacs, you'll be able to figure it out.